pip-services/pip-services-docs/content/en/node/aws/test/test_lambda_client.md

 > `public` call(cmd: string, correlationId: string, params: any = {}): Promise\<any\>

-- **cmd**: string - an action name to be called.
+- **cmd**: string - action name to be called.
-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **params**: any - (optional) action parameters.
 - **returns**: Promise\<any\> - action result.

 #### callOneWay
-Calls a AWS Lambda Function action asynchronously without waiting for response.
+Calls an AWS Lambda Function action asynchronously without waiting for the response.

 > `public` callOneWay(cmd: string, correlationId: string, params: any = {}): Promise\<any\>

-- **cmd**: string - an action name to be called.
+- **cmd**: string - action name to be called.
-- **correlationId**: string - (optional) transaction id to trace execution through call chain.
+- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **params**: any - (optional) action parameters.
 - **returns**: Promise\<any\> - action result.